QuantumArchive/ethereum_class_01/notes.md

 - Basic installations
 - how to create a private ethereum chain
 - how to setup a dev environment
-- your first smart contract
+- A starter smart contract
+- Metacoin from truffle framework

 # What tools will we need
 - Npm